okteto/oauth2-callback-proxy/README.md

         cd vote
         okteto deploy -n=<namespace>
-1. Access the application using the https endpoint that Okteto created for you
+1. Access the application using the https endpoint that Okteto created for you.
+You'll be prompted to authenticate using your google account before being able to cast your vote.